Home Compare BIM.PA vs SN.L

 bioMérieux vs Smith & Nephew: Which Stock Looks Stronger in 2026?

-Smith & Nephew holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Smith & Nephew holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.